Carbide Base Audio Isolation Feet

 Separate upper and lower portions are designed to optimize vibration isolation and dissipation in vertical and horizontal directions.

 The lower portion incorporates zirconia ball bearings and viscoelastic elements to enhance horizontal isolation and damping.
-The large bearings roll on flat raceways formed from polished hardened steel to minimize rolling resistance.
-The bottom is threaded to facilitate nearly 3/4″ (20 mm) of height adjustment.
-It can also optionally accept the 3 provided spikes to pierce through carpet.
+The large bearings roll on raceways formed from polished hardened steel to minimize rolling resistance.
+The bottom can be unscrewed to facilitate height adjustment.
+Optional spikes can be used to pierce through carpet.

 Progressive Shape Factor